siriustrack/meta-ads-mcp/README.md

 ### 2. Direct Meta OAuth (Legacy)

 The traditional OAuth 2.0 flow designed for desktop apps.
+This method should only be used if you are using your own Facebook app instead of Pipeboard.

 When authenticating, it will:

 1. Start a local callback server on your machine
 2. Open a browser window to authenticate with Meta